 When homes are listed far above their market price, they can tend to be stagnant listings.
 People avoid them because they know they’re overpriced.
 So, in order to attract new viewings, many homeowners will start to step down the price incrementally, little by little.
 Over time, this gives the property a negative perception.
 People start asking “What’s wrong with it?” or “Why does the price keep falling?”
 It gives off the vibe that a house is defective or that the owner is having trouble selling it.

 If a home is appraised at one value and listed well above that value, it can create hype.
 Buyers think there must be something truly amazing about it to warrant such a jump!
 When they check it out and find nothing overly exceptional, the hype is immediately derailed.
 This is one of the fastest ways to kill interest in your home.

-The moral of the story is that while it might seem like a good idea to overprice your property for sale in Alpine, TX and see who bites, the better option is instead to price it fairly.
+The moral of the story is that while it might seem like a good idea to overprice your Alpine property and see who bites, the better option is instead to price it fairly.
 You’ll generate more interest and come across as more reasonable, resulting in more interested offers and, potentially, a sale that’s as good or better than you’re asking.
 Have more questions?
 Contact Carpenter Real Estate today!